weaponsforge/todo-next/server/README.md

 ## todo-next / server

-This directory contains the backend express that serves the Todo CRUD API endpoints.
+This directory contains the backend express app that serves the Todo CRUD API endpoints.

 ## Requirements